utsavkapoor/freecodecamp/README.md

-This Repo contains all the certificate questions code for free code camp
+This Repo contains all the certificate questions code for freecodecamp.com.
+You can find me here on freecodecamp -> https://www.freecodecamp.com/utsavkapoor

+Below are the explanations of projects made and how to run them.